stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python on your development systems, so that you can switch between different versions of Python for your projects.
 This enables you to upgrade each project to a new version of Python without interfering with other tools and projects that use Python.

 Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
-This also ensure that you can use a separate version of Python for each project.
+This also allows you to use a separate version of Python for each project.

 Ensure that the tool compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
 The standlone builds are modified versions of Python that are maintained by a third-party.
 Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.
 [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) always download standalone builds when you use them to set up versions of Python.